nathanboachie/BBB-PPP/README.md

 This portion of the solver computes the flow field quantities (velocity and pressure) associated with the bubble dynamics at any selected time point in the bubble lifetime.
-To build this portion of the code, the user must first downlaod pybind11 (https://github.com/pybind/pybind11) .
+To build this portion of the code, the user must first download pybind11 (https://github.com/pybind/pybind11) .
 This can be done as follow from the terminal with the following command lines:

 ```